CHAPTER TWO

 MEASUREMENT II

-Vernier callipers is used when higher accuracy in measurement is required and this cannot be done using a metre rule.
+Vernier callipers are used when higher accuracy in measurement is required and this cannot be achieved using a metre rule.

-Vernier callipers has two scales; main scale and vernier scale.
-Outside jaws are used to measure both lengths and external diameters, inside jaws for measuring internal diameters while the tail is used for measuring depths of cavities.
+Vernier callipers have two scales: main scale and vernier scale.
+The outside jaws are used to measure both lengths and external diameters, the inside jaws for measuring internal diameters, while the tail is used for measuring depths of cavities.
 The main scale is divided into cm and mm.
 The vernier scale is divided into 10 equal divisions of 0.9 mm each.
 The accuracy of vernier callipers is 0.10 mm.

 Image From EcoleBooks.com

-1. The main scale is read at zero mark of the vernier scale.
-The values given in cm.
+1. The main scale is read at the zero mark of the vernier scale.
+The values are given in cm.

-2. The vernier is read at the position where a mark on the vernier scale is exactly lined up with a mark on the main scale.
-The values are given as a two decimal of a cm.
+2. The vernier scale is read at the position where a mark on the vernier scale exactly lines up with a mark on the main scale.
+The values are given as two decimals of a cm.

 Examples